 Functions and iterators.
-An error is reported for a function name of the form czech-vars czech-constants czech-macros

-// crefix > <name > where // is not the name of an accessible type.
-Note that if accessczech is on, a type named // prefix > .
+An error is reported for a function name of the form <prefix><name> where <prefix> is not the name of an accessible type.
+Note that if accessczech is on, a type named <prefix> would be accessible in a function beginning with <prefix>.
 If access-czech is off, an error is reported instead.
 An error is reported for a function name that does not have an underscore if any abstract types are accessible where the function is defined.